Predicting the future of business spend, faster

 Supply chain network design in the real world: Schneider Electric

 France-based Schneider Electric is on a mission to create a more connected and sustainable world.
 However, the company lacked full visibility into its procurement and finance operations, which limited its ability to optimize across the organization — including supply chains.
-By centralizing its data and processes within a single platform and leveraging Coupa’s Supply Chain Design & Planning solution, Schneider Electric has been able to make more sustainable decisions, like finding alternative transportation lanes to reduce carbon emissions.
+By centralizing its data and processes within a single platform and leveraging Coupa’s Supply Chain Optimization solution, Schneider Electric has been able to make more sustainable decisions, like finding alternative transportation lanes to reduce carbon emissions.

 What’s next for supply chain network design and optimization

 Staying ahead of supply chain network design innovations is crucial for building a resilient and agile supply chain that can adapt to changing market conditions and disruptions.
-By embracing the latest technologies like AI and integrated scenario planning, businesses can optimize their operations, reduce risks, and meet evolving customer demands with confidence.
+By embracing the latest technologies like agentic AI and integrated scenario planning, businesses can optimize their operations, reduce risks, and meet evolving customer demands with confidence.

 Coupa can help your company outmaneuver disruptions and build an adaptive supply chain.